 Contact Beth at 608-890-3334 or firstname.lastname@example.org.

-Megan Miller (B.S. in Community and Nonprofit Leadership at the University of Wisconsin–Madison) is the Morgridge Center's Assistant Director of Civic Engagement.
+Megan Miller (B.S. in Community and Nonprofit Leadership at the University of Wisconsin–Madison) is the Morgridge Center's Assistant Director of Civic Engagement and Communications.
 In this position she is responsible for managing several of the Morgridge Center’s co-curricular programs including Badger Volunteers, WE Badger Volunteers, the Student Internship program, and the Volunteer Transportation Program as well as coordinating volunteer fairs, and special events.
 Megan became involved with the Morgridge Center as a student, regularly volunteering at Glendale Elementary School and the Madison Children's Museum.
 She later served two terms as an AmeriCorps*VISTA with the center supporting local youth through the Urban League of Greater Madison and later overseeing the tremendous growth of the Badger Volunteers program from 100 to 300 students.
 Megan says what she likes most about working at the Morgridge Center is “seeing and helping students develop into citizens dedicated to making their communities wonderful places to be.”

 Contact Megan at 608-262-8446 or email@example.com.